eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 ## Manage

 The mail servers can be managed via a provided web interface.
-There are two templates
+There are three templates

-* `/publet/james/manage.html` and
+* `/publet/james/manage.html`
-* `/publet/james/mailsettings.html`
+* `/publet/james/mailsettings.html` and
+* `/publet/james/report.html`

 The first one is intended for the admin users as it exposes all available settings.
-The second one includes a widget for managing aliases for the current user, his fetchmail accounts and his sieve filter script.
+The second one includes a widget for managing aliases for the current user his fetchmail accounts and other user specific things.
+The third one shows a report of james with some numbers (like number of failed vs successful logins etc).

 If you look at the source of the templates (just use the extension `page`), you'll see that all widgets are provided by JQuery plugins.
 That makes it very easy to create your own